kirru2198/lamda/offline/2_What_is_AWS_Lamda.md

 - **Lambda (Stateless)**:
   - Doesn’t store data between executions
   - No persistent connection

+> Lambda (Stateless) means:

+> - It doesn't remember anything from previous runs.
+> - Each time it runs, it starts fresh — like a clean slate.
+> - It doesn’t stay connected to anything after it finishes.

+> Think of it like a vending machine: you press a button, get a snack, and it resets, not remembering who you are or what you bought before.

 - **Elastic Beanstalk (Stateful)**:
   - Can **store responses**
   - Maintains state over sessions or database